the-maze/README.md

 ========

-You should just be able to type `make` in the code directory (after installing FreeBasic of course).
+Install FreeBASIC and SDL2 (e.g. `libsdl2-dev` on Debian/Ubuntu).
+Then type `make` in the code directory.
 A directory called `out` will be created with the executables and game data... `cd` into it and run `./game`.
 That's it, there's no install target.
 (You can also type `make run` in the code dir and it'll build/run everything)

 Display options